Garden hamlets: a sane response to crazy times

 Planning permission: Another major challenge: ideally you need a local authority willing to encourage innovation.
 It will help if your project grows from the existing neighbourhood around your site: well-intentioned pioneers parachuting in usually stir up strong resistance!
 Currently, planning policies in Wales are more supportive in principle of this approach, compared to England.

-Tiny Houses: A Tiny House or Tiny Home is a dwelling of around 100 to 300 square feet, usually moveable, and usually hand built with a high level of insulation.
+Tiny Homes: A Tiny Home is a dwelling of around 100 to 300 square feet, usually moveable, and usually hand-built with a high level of insulation.
 There seems to be no independent network for this sector: most information comes from fabricators, such as www.tinyhouse.co.uk, www.live.offgrid.co.uk, and many others.
-Various UK projects using Tiny Houses are at an early stage, such as https://www.tinyhousecommunitybristol.org/about-thcb.
-You can buy a Tiny House for £20K upwards, or build your own!
+Various UK projects using Tiny Homes are at an early stage, such as https://www.tinyhousecommunitybristol.org/about-thcb.
+You can buy a Tiny Home for £20K upwards, or build your own!

 Food production: there’s plenty of expertise and benchmark projects.
 The Landworkers’ Alliance provides training to help young people and others with the skills to start up a market garden.
 This website is also very relevant: www.communitysupportedagriculture.org.uk.